ChungmanPARK12/grab-integrated-app/README.md

 - Uses a `FlatList` with an empty `data` array and a `ListHeaderComponent` to render the entire home screen as a single scrollable layout.
 - Composes the main sections with `<TopBar />`, `<ServiceGrid />`, `<PaymentPointsSection />`, `<PromoBanner />`, `<RecommendedRestaurants />`, `<DiscoverSection />`, `<TravelSmarterSection />`, and `<ChallengeSection />`.
-- The blinking skeleton states are implemented inside child components (e.g. `ServiceGrid`, `PaymentPointsSection`, `PromoBanner`), which switch from placeholder UI to the final content once their assets have finished loading.
+- Each service component (e.g., `ServiceGrid`, `PaymentPointsSection`, `PromoBanner`) manages its own blinking state internally, showing a placeholder layout first and switching to real content once its assets finish loading.

 ---